 Top Industries

 The output of Reykjavik University and the University of Iceland's computer science departments has not kept pace with this demand.
 Senior software engineers in Iceland earn ISK 1,000,000 to ISK 1,500,000 per month, among the highest salaries of any profession in the country, yet vacancies persist.
-The combination of high salaries, Iceland's quality of life, and the concentration of genuinely interesting technology companies (from EVE Online to bioinformatics at deCODE Genetics) makes Iceland an attractive destination for international software engineers, but the competition from larger technology markets means Iceland must work harder than most countries to attract and retain the talent it needs.
+The combination of high salaries, Iceland's quality of life, and the concentration of genuinely interesting technology companies makes Iceland an attractive destination for international software engineers, but the competition from larger technology markets means Iceland must work harder than most countries to attract and retain the talent it needs.

 Priority sub-skills include full-stack development, Python and TypeScript engineering, cloud-native development, APIs and microservices, and mobile development for iOS and Android.